 Henry Adams Cupper 1848-1923

 The name "Cupper" is unusual and quite rare.
 Worlingworth had a churchwarden by the name of Henry Cupper, who served the church and parish for over 40 years until his death in 1810.
 He was a father to ten children by two wives.
 His last child was conceived when he was 65 years of age.
-He also survived smallpox.
+He also survived smallpox in the 1790s.